-The first step in preserving herbs from your garden is to harvest them when they are ready.
-This can be done by using scissors, pruning sheers, or a strong kitchen knife, to snip the stems.
+Harvesting can be done by using scissors, pruning or kitchen shears, or a sharp paring knife, to snip the stems.

 Once you have harvested all of your plants properly, the next step in the preservation process is cleaning.